Julie Andrews Sings

 Julie Andrews Sings is the second solo studio album by English actress and singer Julie Andrews, released in 1958 by RCA Victor.
-It followed her debut album The Lass with the Delicate Air (1957) and features a repertoire centered on musical theater works and American popular song.
+It followed her debut album, The Lass with the Delicate Air (1957), and features a repertoire centered on musical theater works and American popular song.

 The album was recorded during a period when Andrews was already established on Broadway, and its selection reflects her association with musicals and the Great American Songbook.
 It was issued in various formats, including LP and an extended play (EP) with selected tracks, and was later reissued on compact disc (CD) and included in compilation releases.

 Although it did not achieve major commercial success, the album received positive reviews from critics.

 Background

 Following her debut album, The Lass with the Delicate Air (1957), which focused on English folk songs, this release marked a shift toward a repertoire of musical theater classics.
-The album was recorded during a period when Andrews was gaining prominence for her role as Eliza Doolittle in My Fair Lady on Broadway, reflecting her rising status in the entertainment industry.
+The album was recorded during a period when Andrews was gaining prominence for her role as Eliza Doolittle in My Fair Lady on Broadway.

-Release details
+Album details and release

-Julie Andrews Sings features compositions by some of the most celebrated songwriters of the 20th century, including Rodgers and Hammerstein, Cole Porter, Irving Berlin, and Noël Coward, among others.
-With arrangements and conducting by Irwin Kostal, Andrews' performances emphasize her soprano voice and precise delivery.
-The tracklist includes a mix of sentimental ballads and theatrical numbers.
-It represents a deliberate turn toward the Broadway and American Songbook traditions.
-In addition to the LP, the album was also released the same year on tape and as an EP that contained some songs from the full album.
+Julie Andrews Sings features compositions by 20th-century songwriters, including Rodgers and Hammerstein, Cole Porter, Irving Berlin, and Noël Coward, among others.
+With arrangements and conducting by Irwin Kostal, Andrews' performances feature soprano vocals and clear articulation.
+The track list includes both ballads and theatrical numbers, with material drawn from Broadway and the American Songbook.
+In addition to the LP, the album was issued the same year on tape and as an EP featuring a selection of songs from the full release.

-The album was officially released on compact disc (CD) twice, both as limited editions in Japan—first in mono in 1999 and then in stereo with a paper sleeve in 2002, both by RCA.
+The album was officially released on compact disc (CD) twice, both as limited editions in Japan, first in mono in 1999 and then in stereo with a paper sleeve in 2002, both by RCA.
 In 2008, British reissue label Flare Records took advantage of the 50-year copyright limit to release an unauthorized version, which received three and a half stars from AllMusic.
 The following year, Avid Easy released Julie Andrews: Four Classic Albums, a two-CD compilation featuring four of her albums from the late 1950s (Songs of Sense & Nonsense – Tell It Again (1957), The Lass with the Delicate Air (1957), My Fair Lady (1959) and Julie Andrews Sings).
 AllMusic's William Ruhlmann rated it three and a half stars, noting that Andrews fans might find this reissue particularly interesting.

 Three songs of the album were later included in Andrews' Christmas albums Greatest Christmas Songs (2000): "It Might As Well Be Spring", "Cheek to Cheek" and "Falling in Love with Love".
 Heather Phares from AllMusic rated this album three out of five stars.